nabanjan/tcp_server_reverse_string/README.md

 After the session is over, to shutdown the server, do below:
 # fg
-Above will bring the tcpserver to foreground
+Above will bring the tcpserver to foreground.
 Now, do CTRL-C - this will shutdown the server